abdullahMohamed13/abdullahMohamed13/README.md

   <img src="https://readme-typing-svg.herokuapp.com/?lines=Always%20Curious%20Always%20Improving;Exploring%20The%20Future%20Of%20The%20Web;Open%20To%20Collaborations;What?%20What%20are%20you%20waiting%20for?;WHAT?%20Four%20statements%20aren't%20enough?&font=Bold%20Code&center=true&color=2296f3&pause=800">
 </p> -->

-- Explore my work from [My Potfolio](https://abdallah-aziz.netlify.app)
+- Explore my work from [my potfolio](https://abdallah-aziz.netlify.app)

 <h3 align="center">Languages and Tools:</h3>
 <div align="center">